Mark Giesbrecht, MA, CCC, RCC

 477 Wallace St., Suite 213, Nanaimo, BC

 If you come to me because YOU want to end your substance use or behaviour, I can help you.
+If you are still struggling with whether or not you want to quit, I can help you with that as well!
 I may suggest a rehab if that is what seems best.
-If you are trying to remain sober, I will offer you the numerous tools of relapse prevention, including self-care, having a sponsor, and the techniques of mindfulness.
+If you are already sober and are trying to remain that way, I will offer you the numerous tools of relapse prevention, including self-care, having a sponsor, and practising mindfulness.

 Paola Lake, Ph.D.